davidkrivko/ionix/README.md

 Use should connect env file to your interpreter and run it with it.

-Of course, you need to create a postgresql and redis database
+Of course, you need to create a postgresql and redis databases

 ````shell
 DJANGO_ADMIN_PASS=Gbk6ciPUDI